common-roof-pitch

 For drainage, the minimum slope must be at least ¼” per foot.

-Designers of commercial buildings use low-slope roofs because they cost less.
+Designers of commercial buildings often use low-slope roofs because they are less expensive.

-Low-slope roofs can be used on large buildings like factories and warehouses.
+Low-slope roofs are often used on large buildings, such as factories and warehouses.

 Why Opt For a Steeper Slope?